 Yes.
 If an order is made pursuant to section 10A, the offender is convicted of the offence and this will appear on the person’s criminal record.
-A section 10A should not be confused with an order pursuant to section 10(1)(b) (a conditional release order without conviction) or section 10(1)(a) (a conditional release order with conviction) of the Crimes (Sentencing Procedure) Act 1999.
+A section 10A should not be confused with an order pursuant to section 10(1)(b) (a conditional release order without conviction) or section 10(1)(a) (a conditional release order with conviction) of the Act.

 A section 10A conviction will be recorded on a person’s criminal record and will appear when a national police check is done until the conviction becomes spent.

-If you require advice on Section 10a convictions with no further penalty or any other legal matter, please call us on 1300 038 223 or email us.
+If you require advice on Section 10a convictions with no further penalty or any other legal matter, please contact Armstrong Legal.

 In NSW all corporate crime offences are dealt with in accordance with the sentencing guidelines and principles set out in…